AdobeDocs/target.it-IT/help/c-implementing-target/c-implementing-target-for-client-side-web/t-mbox-download/c-target-atjs-implementation/target-migrate-atjs.md

 ---
+keywords: Target;at.js;migrare a at.js;prontezza;verificare at.js;integrare at.js
 description: La migrazione da mbox.js a at.js è un processo semplice.
-keywords: Target;at.js;migrare a at.js;prontezza;verificare at.js;integrare at.js
-seo-description: La migrazione da mbox.js a at.js è un processo semplice.
-seo-title: Come migrare a at.js da mbox.js
-solution: Target
 title: Come migrare a at.js da mbox.js
 topic: Standard
 uuid: 45f81fe8-7b04-4a36-931d-bbf03ed6cbb3
 translation-type: tm+mt
-source-git-commit: 2aa63623b4d2ca38ec96c51402ee483a918dd3ae
+source-git-commit: 217ca811521e67dcd1b063d77a644ba3ae94a72c

 ---